10 Things You Never Knew About Bathrooms

 6. The World’s Largest Public Loo is in China

-A public toilet facility in Chongqing, south-west China, was opened to the public in 2007 and is the world’s largest.
+A toilet facility in Chongqing, south-west China, was opened to the public in 2007.
 The building contains over 1,000 separate toilets and covers an area equivalent to the size of half a football pitch.
+It is the largest in the world.

 Japan has also claimed the title to world’s largest loo too, but, in this case, it’s a single toilet surrounded by more than 2,150 square feet of gardens.